fastai/fastai/docs_src/style-guide.md

 ## Documenting functions and classes

 Typically you want to aim for one-line docstrings unless it is *absolutely* necessary.
-And if it is, then consider that a function should be rewritten or split into smaller functions to be easier to read and explain.

 Along with this, you combine more explainability into a function through [docments](https://fastcore.fast.ai/docments).
 These are comments next to each input variable allowing for us to describe how each variable should be written.